rabgc/LinearSystem/README.md

 # Linear System

+# Code is under development,  Not ready for use.

 The LinearSystem class is intended to serve two types of application: discrete sequential state estimation (DSE), and batched linear regression (BLR).
-These standard problem types were used to guide the development of LinearSystem, but of course the user has complete contol of how the class outputs are utilized.
+These standard problem types were used to guide the development of LinearSystem, but of course the user has complete contol of how the system matrices are utilized.

 ## Assumptions
 For DSE, observations are assumed to represent measurements of a state variable at a single epoch of time.
 Observations are associated to targets and each